EmilyMarkowitz-NOAA/automated-reporting-ex/README.md

 [here](https://github.com/EmilyMarkowitz-NOAA/automated-reporting-ex/tree/main/code1).
 Run this code from the `template1.qmd` script.

-- dynamically fill in a simple, 1-template MadLib example for one entry
+- Dynamically fill in a simple, 1-template MadLib example for one entry
-- use code chunks and in-line code calls.
+- Use code chunks and in-line code calls.
-- apply some simple formatting (e.g., bolding, italics)
+- Apply some simple formatting (e.g., bolding, italics)

 ## Example 2